A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: System Model and Assumptions

 \section{System Model and Assumptions}

-We consider a time-slotted system comprising $N$ IoT devices each of which provides only one input (i.e., the vote) on each time slot.
-The nature of the decision is generic; it could be as simple as a binary voting or it could be some complex decision metric.
-A centralized IoT hub fuses all votes from each component through a fusion scheme (e.g., majority or plurality voting rule) to arrive at a {\em global decision}.
+We consider a time-slotted system with $N$ IoT devices that each of them creates only one input (i.e., the vote) in each time slot.
+The nature of the decision is generic; it could be as simple as a binary voting or it could be a complex decision metric.
+We use a prospect theoretic approach for decision-making.
+A centralized IoT hub fuses all votes from each component through the fusion rule (decision-making approach) to reach a global decision.

-$\bullet${\bf Adversarial model:} We assume that all the inputs from each IoT device are exposed to an {\em adversary} whose goal is to disrupt the voting process at the central hub.
+$\bullet${\bf Adversarial model:} We assume that all the inputs from each IoT device are exposed to an adversary whose goal is to disrupt the voting process at the central hub.
 The adversary has some predefined attack resources and can choose to attack different sets of inputs over time and also attack varying number of inputs in each time slot.
-However, it maintains a long term average of the fraction of the inputs it attacks which we call the probability of attack and denote as $P_{a}$.
-For example, $P_{a} = 0.6$ means that the adversary compromises $60\%$ of the inputs over a large period of time.
-Hence a single observation (over one time slot) is not sufficient for characterizing the behavior of the adversary.
+However, it maintains the attack on a specific long-term fraction of the inputs which we call it the probability of attack denoted by $P_{attack}$.
+For example, $P_{attack} = 0.6$ means that the adversary compromises $60\%$ of the inputs over a large period of time.
+Hence, a single observation (over one time slot) is not sufficient for characterizing the behavior of the adversary.

-$\bullet${\bf Imperfect failure monitoring:} We assume that there is a failure monitoring or anomaly detection mechanism in place that infers whether the input from each device has been compromised or not.
+$\bullet${\bf Imperfect anomaly monitoring:} We assume that there is an anomaly monitoring or failure detection mechanism in place that infers whether the input from each device has been compromised or not.
 Unlike related works~\cite{nitti,dchen-11}, we consider that the monitoring mechanism cannot infer an anomaly with certainty.
 Thus, it classifies the inputs into three categories: i) compromised, ii) not compromised, and iii) undecided.
 All three are functions of environmental parameters that may be dynamic over time.
-Also system transients and noisy environments may increase or decrease temporal uncertainty.
-Hence, the data integrity is computed over time-- a larger time window of observation allows a more accurate estimation of the overall data integrity.
+Also, the system transients and noisy environments may increase or decrease temporal uncertainty.
+Hence, the data integrity is computed over time-- a larger time window of observations allows a more accurate estimation of the overall data integrity.

-$\bullet${\bf Uniformly distributed prior inference:} Since there is no bias (or available information) over any of the three possible outcomes of the monitoring process, we assume that the initial probabilities of each is equal.
+$\bullet${\bf Uniformly distributed prior inference:} Since there is no bias (or available information) over any of the three possible outcomes of the monitoring process, we assume that the initial probabilities of all outcomes are equal.
 Similarly, we assume that the prior probabilities of an input being compromised or not is also uniformly distributed.